 - 1. Drying

-Since the beauty of the wood grain is important in Edo Sashimono, the wood materials such as mulberry, zelkova, paulownia, or cedar are purchased from specialists in decorative timber, not from general timber merchants.
-After the logs are delivered, they are sawn into a variety of thicknesses and sizes, and then stacked outside the workshop and left to dry.
+Since the beauty of the wood grain is important in Edo sashimono, the wood materials: mulberry, zelkova, paulownia, or cedar are purchased from decorative timber specialists, not from general timber merchants.
+After the logs are delivered, they are sawn into a variety of thicknesses and sizes, stacked outside the workshop, and left to dry.

 How the timber is cut is essential as it will help the beauty of the wood grain to stand out.
-Wood is cut to size taking into account how to best display the unique features of the wood grain.
-The timber thickness is measured using a line-marking gauge and ruler, and planed to size.
+Wood is cut based on how to best display the unique features of the wood grain.
+The thickness of the timber is measured using a line-marking gauge and ruler, and then planed or shaved to the proper size.

-Wood is carefully planed to the exact dimensions, and then dovetail joints are marked and cut by chisel.
-Joints must be absolutely perfectly cut, or they will not fit; the accuracy of the joints showcases the precision and high-level of skill needed for the craft.
-It is not too much to say that the workmanship of Edo Sashimono rests on its accurate and hidden joinery.
+Wood is carefully planed to the exact dimensions, and dovetail joints are marked and cut by a chisel.
+Joints must be absolutely perfectly cut, or they will not fit.
+The accuracy of the joints showcases the precision and expertise needed for the craft.
+It can be said that the workmanship of Edo sashimono rests on having both accurate and hidden joinery.

-Firstly, the piece is temporarily assembled to check that the dovetails are aligned and firmly interlock.
-After a thorough inspection, the piece is disassembled and then a strong glue is applied to the surfaces of the joints, which are first fitted by tapping with a fist.
+Firstly, the piece is temporarily assembled to check that the dovetails are aligned and will firmly interlock.
+After a thorough inspection, the piece is disassembled.
+Then a strong glue is applied to the surfaces of the joints, which are first fitted by tapping with a fist.
 A hammer is then used to ensure all parts fit closely and firmly.

-The surface is planed smooth while checking for fine scratches by fingertip, and corners are rounded off.
-For finishing, scouring rush plants or sandpaper is used to polish the surface and it is again checked by touch.
+The surface is planed smooth with a hand plane while any fine scratches are checked for by fingertip and corners are rounded off.
+To finish the wood, scouring rush plants or sandpaper is used to polish the surface.
+Then the item is checked again.

-Finally, urushi (lacquer) is applied.
-Large-sized items are lacquered by a nushi (lacquering expert), but most items are lacquered by the sashimono-shi.
-Lacquering can take several days as many coats of lacquer are applied; it involves brushing on a single coat followed by a day of drying.
-When lacquering is completed, metal fittings are attached to finish an Edo Sashimono.
+Finally, lacquer is applied.
+Large items are lacquered by a lacquering expert, but most items are lacquered by the wood joinery expert.
+Lacquering can take several days as many coats of lacquer are applied and it involves brushing on a single coat followed by a day of drying.
+When lacquering is complete, metal fittings are attached to finish the piece.